Our Team

 Lara Couturier

-Lara continuously develops her equity-building skills through training in equity coaching from the National Equity Project; intentionally working on projects with mentors who can challenge and stretch her skills; serving on councils and committees focused on race, power, and privilege; and maintaining a robust schedule of reading, learning sessions, and self-reflection.
+Lara continuously seeks to build her equity skills through a variety of strategies including pursuing training and professional development; intentionally working on projects with mentors who can challenge and stretch skills; serving on councils and committees focused on race, power and privilege; and maintaining a robust schedule of reading, attending learning sessions, and engaging in self-reflection.

 Ismael Fajardo